Asymptotics of the ground state energy of heavy molecules and related topics. II: Analysis in the boundary strip for N Z

 \item Consider semiclassical $\D$-term.
-Let us consider all possible balls and their contributions: the similar arguments with the analysis of disjoint balls of different types and with analysis of the intersecting balls (of the same type) lead us to the proper estimate of the contribution of ${\cY}_4\cup \cX_4$ to semiclassical $\D$-term: namely, it does not exceed $CR_0 ^2\bar{r}^{-1}\big(1+|\log \varepsilon |\bigr) ^2$ where $R_0 ^2\bar{r} ^{-1}\asymp R$;
+Let us consider all possible balls and their contributions: the similar arguments with the analysis of disjoint balls of different types and with analysis of the intersecting balls (of the same type) lead us to the proper estimate of the contribution of ${\cY}_4\cup \cX_4$ to semiclassical $\D$-term: namely, it does not exceed $CR_0 ^2\bar{r}^{-1}\big(1+|\log \varepsilon |\bigr) ^2$ (i.e. expression (\ref{26-5-21}) squared and multipled by $C\bar{r}^{-1}$) where $R_0 ^2\bar{r} ^{-1}\asymp R$. \enlargethispage{\baselineskip}